Sunday, 24 November 2024

 Meta’s strategic positioning

 Despite these limitations, Meta expects most users to continue with the standard, ad-supported model.
 The company likely anticipates higher revenue from ad displays than subscription fees.
-This strategy also includes clever with new EU regulations, offering a paid opt-out from personalised ads.
+This strategy also includes clever compliance with new EU regulations, offering a paid opt-out from personalised ads.

 Meta acknowledges that some advertising options remain available to subscribers.
 For instance, boosting posts or running ads for a Facebook Page is still possible if it’s not linked to a subscribed Instagram account.
 Users might find workarounds, like unlinking their Instagram accounts, but this could be inconvenient.